-We recently looked at the role failure can play in helping young students to persist with challenging situations and develop growth mindsets.
+We recently looked at the role failure can play in helping young students to persist in challenging situations and develop growth mindsets.
 Well, it just so happens that prototyping can help students become really good at failing.
 In fact, four world-famous products began their lives as ‘failures’.

 Great Failure 1: WD40

 When was the last time you reached for the WD40?
-Maybe you silenced an annoying squeaky door, banished a rusty stain from your bath tub or dealt with a sticky chewing gum mess?
+Maybe you silenced an annoying squeaky door, banished a rusty stain from your bathtub or dealt with a sticky chewing gum mess?